 - 1/2 tsp almond extract

-- 4 crushed amaretti cookies or 2 tbsp sliced and crushed toasted almonds
+- 4 crushed amaretti cookies, or for GF substitute 2 tbsp sliced and crushed toasted almonds

 - 2-4 tbsp amaretto liqueur (optional)